chshersh/dr-cabal/README.md

 ## Install

-`dr-cabal` is a Haskell CLI tool and can be installed either from Hackage or from this repository.
+`dr-cabal` is a CLI tool written in Haskell and can be installed either from Hackage or from this repository.

 ### Prerequisites